-Years ago, before a Cardinal’s baseball game, I went to a cool restaurant here in St. Louis called “Pieces.”
+Years ago, before a Cardinal baseball game, I visited a fantastic restaurant in St. Louis called “Pieces.”
 They have hundreds of board games and tons of great vegan food options.
-After perusing through their superb vegan menu, I settled on their Midwest Poke Bowl.
-The taste was so delicious and complex, but not complicated!
+After perusing their superb vegan menu, I settled on their Midwest Poke Bowl.
+The taste was so delicious and complex but not complicated!
 I was blown away by how well the simple combination of flavors came together.
 Anyway, a few days ago, the Post Dispatch had a Poke bowl on the cover of their “Let’s Eat” section, and it brought back the memory of the delicious bowl I had eaten at Pieces.
 It seemed like the perfect time to make my own.

 If you don’t know, Poke, pronounced “POH-keh,” is a two-syllable word that means “cut into chunks” in Hawaiian.
 The compressed watermelon replaces the traditional raw chunks of ahi tuna or octopus and is marinated and compressed in a delicious ginger sesame soy sauce.
 I used my vacuum sealer to compress the marinade into the watermelon.
 Why compress it?
 Because flavor, flavor, flavor is the key to this recipe!
 Compressing any porous food concentrates its flavor and adds a depth and dimension you wouldn’t get otherwise.
 If you don’t have a vacuum sealer or sous vide machine, you can use this method for compressing.